EasyCorp/EasyAdminBundle/Resources/doc/6-customizing-new-edit-actions.md

 Read *"Translate Column Labels"* section of the [chapter 4](4-customizing-list-action.md).

-Add Custom Doctrine Types to Forms
+Use Custom Doctrine Types in Forms
 ----------------------------------

 When your application defines custom Doctrine DBAL types, you must define a